MSN in Healthcare Leadership

 Build on your existing experience and advance your career.

-Vanderbilt's online Health Systems Management MSN degree program builds on your career goals and professional background, with a focus on better preparing BSN graduates for career advancement within health care management.
+Vanderbilt's online MSN in Healthcare Leadership degree program builds on your career goals and professional background, with a focus on better preparing BSN graduates for career advancement within health care management.
 Earning the MSN degree can lead to a variety of opportunities for managerial and supervisory roles within a health care delivery organization or system.
 You will be prepared to become a nursing leader in a health care facility, community agency, government agency or other related industry, manage an inter-professional team and make budgetary and organizational decisions at an executive level.
 E-Learning allows you to learn, apply and advance while you continue working.
 Vanderbilt University School of Nursing's Health Systems Management online program allows you to realize career-advancing opportunities, and to apply learned skills immediately, while you continue working as a nursing professional.
-Affordable and immediately accessible from your home or place of work, you can earn a Health Systems Management Master of Science in Nursing degree in one year of full-time study (three semesters) or two years of part-time study (five semesters).
+Affordable and immediately accessible from your home or place of work, you can earn a MSN in Healthcare Leadership in Nursing degree in one year of full-time study (three semesters) or two years of part-time study (five semesters).
 You will also be able to matriculate directly into the Doctor of Nursing Practice program – full or part-time – after completing the MSN degree if you meet certain academic requirements.
 You do not have to reapply.

 We look forward to the opportunity of working with you as you pursue and achieve your educational goals.